SFGLab/dcHiChIP/docs/pages/parameters.md

 ---

-<code style="color:red; font-weight:bold;"> --threads</code>: Number of CPU Threads
-- Specifies the default number of CPU threads to allocate for each process, unless a specific module overrides it.
-- Use this to control parallel execution and optimize runtime based on available cores.
-- *Example*: `--threads 16` for a 16-core machine.
-Increasing threads improves speed but also increases memory usage.
-- *Type*: integer
-- *Default flags:* 8

----

 <code style="color:red; font-weight:bold;"> --mem</code>: Memory Allocation (GB)
 - Specifies the default amount of memory (in gigabytes) to allocate per process, unless overridden by module-specific settings.
 - Set this according to the available system memory and dataset size.
 For example, `--mem 16` allocates 16 GB per task.
 Insufficient memory may cause process failures on large datasets.